awillats/clinc/publish/gen/html.md

 While a broad range of techniques[^10^](#fn10){#fnref10 .footnote-ref}
-exist for inferring functional relationships from observational data, `(for the majority of this work)` we choose to focus on simple bivariate correlation as a measure of dependence in the linear-Gaussian network.
+exist for inferring functional relationships from observational data, `(for the majority of this work)` we choose to focus on simple bivariate correlation as a measure of dependence in the linear Gaussian network.
 The impact of intervention on this metric is analytically tractable *(see [methods1_predicting_correlation.md](methods1_predicting_correlation.md))*,